alemedeiros/alemedeiros.github.io/about.md

 title: About me
 ---

 My name is Alexandre Medeiros, my usual nickname is <tt>alemedeiros</tt>.
 I'm a Computer Science student at University of Campinas (Unicamp), Brazil.
-Currently, I'm on an exchange program, studying for a year on the UK, at Queen Mary University of London.
+I studied in UK, at Queen Mary University of London, for a year on an exchange program, Science Without Borders

 I like Computing Theory, Graphs, Fuctional Programming, Parallel Programming and Mathematics.
 I also like to read comics and novels, specially the geeky ones,